Photography principle, data transmission, and invariants of manifolds: Introduction

 In \cite{ManturovWan} the second named author (V.O.M) developed a very general method, {\em the photography method} for solving the pentagon equation, and other equations.
 Roughly speaking, if one has several {\em states} (say, triangulations of a pentagon), some {\em data} for each state (e.g., edge lengths or triangle areas) and a {\em rule (formula)} for translating data from one state to another, then after returning to the initial state, we obtain the same data.

 Saying more standardly, this means that the photography method gives a solution to some equations in terms of ``data'' whatever this data means (in geometrical setting one can have lengths, angles, areas, volumes, etc.); even the amount of data may change, so, it is sometimes hard to say what we mean by an ``equation''.
-In \cite{ManturovWan, ManturovWan2} the second author and Zheyan Wan show that the pentagon relation and Dijkgraaf-Witten invariant are partial cases of the photography method IN A BROAD SENSE.

-4-manifolds (as well as manifolds of higher dimensions) can be described as equivalence classes of triangulations modulo Pachner moves \cite{Pachner1, Pachner2}.
+3-manifolds (as well as manifolds of higher dimensions) can be described as equivalence classes of triangulations modulo Pachner moves \cite{Pachner1, Pachner2}.
 With a triangulation, one can associate some {\em data} and some {\em data transmission laws}: some set of formal variables corresponding to simplices of a given dimension, and the way these lengths are changing under moves.

 Taking this together, we can get to an equation (a system of equations) needed to get a state-sum associated to triangulations, which will be invariant under, say, (2-3)-Pachner moves.
 Where to take {\em solutions} to these equations?